 March 20; Raymond Hendler: Swinging Heart opened at Berry Campbell Gallery.

-After a decade-long labor of love, Raymond's oeuvre had finally found a good home and a new beginning.
+After a decade-long labor of love, Raymond's oeuvre had finally found a new beginning.
 I had done what I could for my friends and gained an extraordinary education along the way.

 Spring; Patrick and I visited friends in Sag Harbor.

 April 11; toured the new Parrish Art Museum in Watermill, New York and saw the exhibit, Changing Views: Painting As Metaphor.
 Of particular interest; early work of Fairfield Porter reflecting his time in New York City and group of small, monumental oil paintings by John Marin from his 1916, Weehawken, New Jersey Series.